 Family Law Property Division

 Family Law Property matters are often complicated.
-Property matters can be finalized by Consent Orders, Binding Financial Agreement or by Court Orders.
+Property matters can be finalised by Consent Orders, Binding Financial Agreement or by Court Orders.
 Wilding & Co Lawyers, property settlement lawyers Sydney, can provide assistance with your Family Law Property matter.

 Binding Financial Agreement

-A Binding Financial Agreement (“BFA”) is often referred to as a post-nuptial agreement.
+A Binding Financial Agreement (“BFA”) is often referred to as a postnuptial agreement.
 A BFA requires Full and Financial disclosure by both parties and is not required to be just and equitable as it is not registered with the court.
 There are many circumstances where a BFA is not appropriate and where circumstances change, they can easily be set aside.
 To discuss whether a BFA is appropriate for you, please contact our office to make an appointment.
 The contact details for Wilding & Co Lawyers, property settlement lawyers Sydney, are at the bottom of this article.

 Where parties can come to an agreement on the division of property, they can formalise the agreement through consent orders and make an application to the court for the orders to be approved by the Court.